Sv443-Network/UserUtils/README-summary.md

     - [insertValues()](https://github.com/Sv443-Network/UserUtils#insertvalues) - insert values into a string at specified placeholders
     - [compress()](https://github.com/Sv443-Network/UserUtils#compress) - compress a string with Gzip or Deflate
     - [decompress()](https://github.com/Sv443-Network/UserUtils#decompress) - decompress a previously compressed string
-- Arrays:
+- **Arrays:**
     - [randomItem()](https://github.com/Sv443-Network/UserUtils#randomitem) - returns a random item from an array
     - [randomItemIndex()](https://github.com/Sv443-Network/UserUtils#randomitemindex) - returns a tuple of a random item and its index from an array
     - [takeRandomItem()](https://github.com/Sv443-Network/UserUtils#takerandomitem) - returns a random item from an array and mutates it to remove the item
     - [randomizeArray()](https://github.com/Sv443-Network/UserUtils#randomizearray) - returns a copy of the array with its items in a random order
-- Translation:
+- **Translation:**
     - [tr()](https://github.com/Sv443-Network/UserUtils#tr) - simple translation of a string to another language
     - [tr.addLanguage()](https://github.com/Sv443-Network/UserUtils#traddlanguage) - add a language and its translations
-    - [tr.setLanguage()](https://github.com/Sv443-Network/UserUtils#trsetlanguage) - set the currently active language
+    - [tr.setLanguage()](https://github.com/Sv443-Network/UserUtils#trsetlanguage) - set the currently active language for translations
     - [tr.getLanguage()](https://github.com/Sv443-Network/UserUtils#trgetlanguage) - returns the currently active language
-- Utility types for TypeScript
+- **Utility types for TypeScript:**
     - [Stringifiable](https://github.com/Sv443-Network/UserUtils#stringifiable) - any value that is a string or can be converted to one (implicitly or explicitly)
     - [NonEmptyArray](https://github.com/Sv443-Network/UserUtils#nonemptyarray) - any array that should have at least one item
+    - [NonEmptyString](https://github.com/Sv443-Network/UserUtils#nonemptystring) - any string that should have at least one character
+    - [LooseUnion](https://github.com/Sv443-Network/UserUtils#looseunion) - a union that gives autocomplete in the IDE but also allows any other value of the same type

 <br><br>